themiify/Design-Pattern/twig/README.md

-  # Managing Variables in Twig Templates
+  # 1-Managing Variables in Twig Templates

   This document demonstrates how to use Twig to manage variables efficiently and dynamically within a project.
 Using `theme.settings.set` and `theme.settings.get`, you can define and access variables with ease.